 Helping Someone Having Hallucinations

 Dealing with hallucinations is frightening.
-Most people feel very insecure during the episodes since it’s difficult to know what is real and what isn’t.
-Therefore, try to determine what is triggering the hallucinations to prevent them if you can.
-In the meantime, do whatever you can use to create a sense of security.
+Most people feel very insecure during the episodes since it’s challenging to know what is real and what isn’t.
+Therefore, determine what triggers the hallucinations to prevent them if you can.
+In the meantime, do whatever you can to create a sense of security.
 Below are some ideas to help you find triggers or create a greater sense of security.

-- Try to surround them with things that bring them comfort – go to their favorite room, sit in their chair, watch a favorite TV program, read a book, listen to music, etc.
+- Try to surround them with things that comfort them – go to their favorite room, sit in their chair, watch a favorite TV program, read a book, listen to music, etc.

 - Turn on the lights, open or close curtains (whichever you prefer) to remove shadows, or keep “people out there” from seeing inside.